cberto/cberto/README.md

 ## 💻 Introduction
 I am a computer technician at the Instituto Técnico Industrial San Judas Tadeo.
 I am creative and have a lot of initiative.
-I am eager to learn and continue to develop both personally and professionally.
-Focused on innovation and development of new technologies.
-Able to take responsibility for the challenges and objectives that the organization sets me.
-Adaptability to frequent change of tasks or decisions taken by my work group.
+I am a creative and proactive professional with a strong commitment to learning and personal and professional development.
+I enjoy training and am focused on innovation and the use of emerging technologies to solve problems and achieve goals.
+I adapt well to change and am willing to take on responsibilities and challenges in the organisation.
+I am committed to punctuality, teamwork and professional ethics, and I am always looking for ways to improve my skills and contribute to the success of the company.